 Most Common Cannabis Deficiencies

 Cannabis deficiencies refer to a variety of conditions where the plant lacks essential nutrients needed for healthy growth and development.
-This can lead to discolored leaves, stunted growth, or distorted leaves.
+This can lead to discolored or yellow leaves, stunted growth, or distorted leaves.

 Cannabis cultivation requires understanding the signs and causes of deficiencies, cultivators can take proactive measures to provide the necessary environment to ensure thriving plants.